-- Dress Code Violation not dressed according to the North Woods Career Prep High School dress code - 2.
+- 1. Dress Code Violation not dressed according to the Career Prep High School of Cincinnati dress code - 2.
 Tardiness - 3.
 Truancy - 4.
 Disruption interfering with school policies or classroom routine - 5.
-Cheating copying someone else's work or in any waytrying to take credit for work not done by the student himself/herself - 6.
+Cheating copying someone else's work or in any way trying to take credit for work not done by the student himself/herself - 6.
 Profane Language use of profane or unacceptable language - 7.
-Sexual Misconduct including, but not limited to improper public display

-- of affection in the school building or at any school related activity including but not limited to kissing, etc. The prominent display of "hickeys" or passion marks is prohibited. - 8.
-Smoking smoking of any kind, including tobacco and e-cigarettes, in the school building and on school grounds isstrictly prohibited - 9.
+Sexual Misconduct including, but not limited to improper public display of affection in the school building or at any school related activity including but not limited to kissing, etc. The prominent display of "hickeys" or passion marks is prohibited. - 8.
+Smoking smoking of any kind, including tobacco and e- cigarettes, in the school building and on school grounds is strictly prohibited - 9.
 Sleeping activity which results in student non-performance - 10.
 Disobedience to the lawful instructions of a teacher disobeying the lawful instructions of an Administrator, teacher, or other staff member of the School. - 11.
-Out-of-Bounds being in any part of the building or groundsincluding bathrooms, parking lot, classrooms, or offices unless specifically scheduled to be there or unless he/she has received permission from appropriate authority.
+Out-of-Bounds being in any part of the building or grounds including bathrooms, parking lot, classrooms, or offices unless specifically scheduled to be there or unless he/she has received permission from appropriate authority.
 If a student is in an area of the building without permission, other than classroom, it is grounds for removal from the School. - 12.
-Possession of prohibited items Students may not havecellular phones or pagers, (these items must be checked in with the teacher upon arrival time), or food or beverages in unauthorized areas. - 13.
-Non-completion of assigned activities failure to finish academicwork - 14.
-Failure to provide name or identification to School personnel refusal to provide North Woods Career Prep High School personnel with his/her name identification, or other necessaryinformation including, but not limited to: current phone number, address, etc. - 15.
+Possession of prohibited items Students may not have cellular phones or electronic devices, (these items must be checked in with the teacher upon arrival time), except as may be permitted in the Cell Phone Policy or food or beverages in unauthorized areas.

+- 13. Non-completion of assigned activities failure to finish academic work - 14.
+Failure to provide name or identification to School personnel refusal to provide Career Prep High School of Cincinnati personnel with his/her name identification, or other necessary information including, but not limited to: current phone number, address, etc. - 15.
 Theft taking the property of another without right or permission - 16.
-Fighting or violence participating in physical contactand/or verbal abuse with one or more students - 17.
+Fighting or violence participating in physical contact and/or verbal abuse with one or more students - 17.
 Vandalism purposeful destruction of school or student property - 18.
 Gang Activities participating in gang activities - 19.
-False fire and/or bomb alarm willful intent to cause panic bysubmitting false information - 18.
-Arson or attempted arson setting fire or attempting to setfire to any school or building property - 19.
+False fire and/or bomb alarm willful intent to cause panic by submitting false information - 18.
+Arson or attempted arson setting fire or attempting to set fire to any school or building property - 19.
 Use/possession/concealment/sale/transmission of any drug, alcoholic beverage, or other illegal, or controlled substance including counterfeit or look-alike substances - 20.
-Use/possession/concealment/sale/transmission of any dangerous or illegal instruments including but not limited toweapons, fireworks, etc. - 21.
+Use/possession/concealment/sale/transmission of any dangerous or illegal instruments including but not limited to weapons, fireworks, etc. - 21.
 Wrongful conduct actions that impede, obstruct, interfere with or violate the School's mission, philosophy, and regulations - 22.
 Destruction and or intentional harm to person or property - 23.
-Sexual harassment, misconduct, and or improper languageor inappropriate touching - 24.
-Disrespect of the rights of others or other's property -willful destruction or rudeness towards others (Schoolpersonnel, students, visitors, guests) - 25.
+Sexual harassment, misconduct, and or improper language or inappropriate touching - 24.
+Disrespect of the rights of others or other's property willful destruction or rudeness towards others (School personnel, students, visitors, guests) - 25.
 Conduct which endangers themselves or others any form of physical contact that jeopardizes others including but not limited to horse-play and throwing objects.
 Please refer to the School's Safe School Policy. - 26.
-Harassment, Intimidation, or Bullying behavior (including byan electronic act) as defined herein and in the School's Policy on Harassment, Intimidation, and Bullying - 27.
-Any other behaviors or actions that the Administrator deems, in his or her sole discretion, a disruption to the educational environment or as an offense which may result in corrective action.

-A student may not be suspended or expelled for truancy.
+Harassment, Intimidation, or Bullying behavior (including by an electronic act) as defined herein and in the School's Policy on Harassment, Intimidation, and Bullying - 27.
+Any other behaviors or actions that the Administrator deems, in his or her sole discretion, a disruption to the educational environment or as an offense which may result in corrective action. - A student may not be suspended or expelled for truancy.